15 min read

 IMPACK’S Ergosa: A semi-automatic packer with the performance of an automatic packer.

-What makes a packer, a packer is really case management.
+What makes a packer, a packer is really the automated case management.

 Once your case is full, all you do is push a button.
 That ejects the case semi-automatically or fully-automatically and you can take a new case.
 This is where you leverage to your advantage a lot of precious seconds, man-power and more output.